Mycenaean Greece: Daily life

 The Mycenaeans were capable of intricate designs on a very small scale: the so-called Armed combat in Mountain Glen signet seal, Mycenaean civilization, Late Bronze Age (drawing).

 In later periods of Greek history, seclusion of females from males was common in the household, though scholars have found no evidence of seclusion during Mycenaean times, and believe that males and females worked with and around each other on a regular basis.
 Not much is known about women's duties in the home or whether they differed from the duties of men.
 And though men were involved in warfare and hunting, there is no evidence that suggests women ever took part in either of the two, though whether women took part in hunting has been up for debate amongst some historians.
 There is evidence that, in this patriarchal society, men and women were, in some respects, viewed equally.
 Mycenae practiced a system of rationing food to citizens, and evidence shows that women received the same amount of rations as men.

 If women were not officials in the cult or married to high-ranking male officers, they were likely low-ranking laborers.
 Linear B details specialized groups of female laborers called "workgroups".
 These women labored with other women as well as their children, and usually were located close to the palace.
 Women who belonged to workgroups did not belong to independent households, but were managed and fed by palace scribes.
 All of the women in a workgroup would serve the same occupation, such as textiles.
 Women in workgroups are not believed to have been able to acquire land holdings or have had economic independence of any kind, and are believed by some to have been slaves, though there are some conflicting debates among scholars concerning this.
 Though scholars are unsure if ordinary women could obtain land and exert economic power, there is evidence that women could obtain positions of power, such as the title of priestess, which allowed them to have land holdings, have elite connections, and high social status.
 Mycenaean society is believed to have been largely patriarchal, but women could exert social and economic power through titles and positions of power, like that of a priestess, though religion was not the only place that a woman could gain social authority.
-Women with special talents or skills, such as being a skilled midwife or craftswomen, could gain social authority in their villages, but are not believed to have been able to receive land holdings.
+Women with special talents or skills, such as being a skilled midwife or craftswoman, could gain social authority in their villages, but are not believed to have been able to receive land holdings.
 Elite women (those who were married to male elites) were afforded benefits fitting their high social standing, but even the wife of elites could not own land and had no economic independence.
 Some scholars believe that Knossos was probably more equal in relation to gender than Pylos, though the evidence for this is little and is highly disputed.